-The office of deacon is described in I Timothy 3:8–13 and Acts 6:1–7.
-The church shall recognize, in accordance with the constitutional provisions on elections, men and women who are giving of themselves in service to the church, and who possess particular gifts of service.
-These members shall be received as gifts of Christ to His church and set apart as deacons and deaconesses.
-This recognition shall be reaffirmed by the church triennially.
+The office of deacon is described in 1 Timothy 3:8–13 and Acts 6:1–7.
+The church shall recognize, in accordance with the constitutional provisions on elections, qualified men who are giving of themselves in service to the church, and who possess particular gifts of service.
+These men shall be received as gifts of Christ to His church and set apart as deacons.

-Deacons and deaconesses shall care for the temporal needs of members, attend to the accommodations for public worship, and encourage and support those able to help others and those with gifts of administration.
+Deacons shall care for the temporal needs of members, attend to the accommodations for public worship, and encourage and support those able to help others and those with gifts of administration.

-The deacons and deaconesses shall receive, hold, and disburse a fund for benevolence, with approval from the elders.
+The deacons shall receive, hold, and disburse a fund for benevolence, with approval from the elders.
 Only total receipts and disbursements will be reported to the church.

-The deacons and deaconesses, with the agreement of the elders, may establish unpaid administrative positions or committees of members to assist them in fulfilling their responsibilities in the church.
+The deacons, with the agreement of the elders, may establish unpaid administrative positions or committees of members to assist them in fulfilling their responsibilities in the church.

 Section 6 – Clerk